Telegram Scams in India: Tips to Identify & Protect Yourself

 Telegram has become a hotspot for scammers seeking their next target.
 Many people believe the myth that only careless individuals fall victim, often dismissing or ignoring the question: Can you get scammed on Telegram?”

-Here are some real case studies by victims in 2025 that gives you an idea of how telegram scams work.
+Here are some real case studies by victims in 2025 that give you an idea of how these scams are operated:

 The takeaway here?
 Scammers prey on your trust and eagerness for fast returns.
 They lure you in with small wins until they encourage you to invest more, and then vanish with your money.